dewcservices/devsecops/README.md

 ## Requirements

-For the pipelines to run properly, you will need a [Dockerhub](https://hub.docker.com/) account and a [Sonarcloud](https://sonarcloud.io/login) account.
-These are both free and can be integrated for free within public Github repositories.
+For the pipelines to run properly, you will need a [Dockerhub](https://hub.docker.com/) account.
+Dockerhub is free and can integrated for free within public Github repositories.

 ### Dockerhub (Skip if using Private repo)